-We will create clear referral routes for assessment and support that are not dependent on diagnosis.

-- We will use data to prioritise how we use the resources we have available to get the right skills, knowledge and funding in place to identify and assess needs in a timely way. - We will provide advice and support to families who are waiting for their needs to be met and be transparent about how long they may have to wait - We will work with schools and nurseries to make sure they have the knowledge and skills to identify needs early. - Services across education, health and care will work together with families and listen to their concerns to support the early identification of needs. - We will make sure that maternity services, health visitors and early years education providers work together to ensure needs are identified and support is put in place as early as possible.
+- We will create clear referral routes for assessment and support. - We will use the resources we have available to have the right people, knowledge and funding in place to identify and assess needs in a timely way. - We will work with schools and nurseries to make sure they have the knowledge and skills to identify needs early. - Services across education, health and care will work together to support the early identification of needs.